Sokółka: Sights

+Eucharistic miracle

+On October 12, 2008, an Eucharistic miracle took place in the Saint Anthony of Padua Church in Sokółka.
+During Sunday mass, a consecrated Host fell on the floor and developed a red stain after spending a week in a container with water.
+The red substance was later scientifically proven to be human blood and heart muscle tissue.

 Transport

 Sokółka is located on the S19 highway, parts of which (including the local part) are still under construction (as of 2021).
 There is also a train station in the town.